imgix/imgix.js/README.md

 imgix.config.sizesAttribute = null;
 ```

-<a name="base-64-encoded-parameters"></a>
 ### Base-64 encoded parameters

 All of imgix's API parameters can be provided as [Base64 variants](https://docs.imgix.com/apis/url#base64-variants).
 This is especially useful when providing text for the `txt` parameter, or URLs for parameters such as `mark` or `blend`.

-When providing parameters to imgix.js via the `ix-params` attribute, note that the values for any Base64 variant parameters will be automatically base64-encoded by imgix.js, and can therefore be provided *unencoded*.
+When providing parameters via the `ix-params` attribute, note that the values for any Base64 variant parameters will be automatically base64-encoded by `imgix.js`, and can therefore be provided *unencoded*.

 ``` html
 <img